kykt35/activestorage-memory/README.md

 config.active_storage.service = :memory
 ```

 In Active Storage's analyzer feature, asynchronous jobs are executed.
-So it is recommended to set the queue adapter to async for test.
+So you should set the queue adapter to inline at config/environments/test.
 ```
-  config.active_job.queue_adapter = :async
+  config.active_job.queue_adapter = :inline
 ```

 You can read more about Active Storage in the Active Storage Overview guide.